17 Tips to Feed Your Picky Eater

 14. Let them cook

 Children are more likely to eat their own creations, so, when appropriate, let your picky eater help prepare the food.
 Use cookie cutters to create edible designs out of foods like cheese, bread, thin meat slices, or cooked lasagna noodles.
-Give your assistant jobs such as tearing and washing lettuce, scrubbing potatoes, or stirring batter.
+Give your assistant jobs such as tearing and washing lettuce, scrubbing potatoes, or stirring the batter.
 Put pancake batter in a squeeze bottle and let your child supervise as you squeeze the batter onto the hot griddle in fun shapes, such as hearts, numbers, letters, or even spell the child’s name.

 15. Make every calorie count

 Offer your child foods that pack lots of nutrition into small doses.
-This is particularly important for toddlers who are often as active as rabbits, but who seem to eat like mice.
+This is particularly important for toddlers who are often as active as rabbits but who seem to eat like mice.